-Uncomplicated Gonococcal Infections in Adults (Except Anorectal Infections in Men)

-100 mg, by mouth, twice a day for 7 days.
+Uncomplicated gonococcal infections in adults (except anorectal infections in men): 100 mg, by mouth, twice a day for 7 days.
 As an alternate single visit dose, administer 300 mg stat followed in one hour by a second 300 mg dose.
+The dose may be administered with food, including milk or carbonated beverage, as required.